archlinux/arch-boxes/README.md

 * `iso_checksum_type`: this specifies the hashing algorithm for the checksum.
 * `disk_size`: this specifices the disk size in bytes.
-* `memory`: this specifies the size of the RAM in bytes.
-* `cpus`: this specifies the number of cores for your VM.
 * `headless`: this sets GUI on or off.
 * `vagrant_cloud_token`: here you can specify the vagrant cloud token for uploading your box to the vagrantcloud.
 If you don't have a vagrant cloud